marttrach/ThreadX_STM32H750XBHx/README.md

 - Docker installed on the host machine

 ## Build Steps
 The provided `Dockerfile` sets up an Ubuntu container with the Arm GNU toolchain, CMake and Ninja.
-It also clones the official ThreadX sources and the STM32H7 HAL drivers.
+It also clones the official ThreadX sources, the STM32H7 HAL drivers and the CMSIS device headers.
+Newlib is installed so `nosys.specs` is available.
+Basic utilities like SSH and vim are installed, and a default RSA key pair is generated so the container is ready for SSH connections.

 1. Build the Docker image:
    ```bash